aaashah/ES-CW2/README.md

 4. [Analysis](#analysis)

 # Introduction
-This report provides detailed analysis of the system and outlines task implementation, performance evaluation, and critical analysis.
+This report provides detailed analysis of the embedded system, which is designed to manage real-time audio processing and user interaction.
+It outlines task implementation, performance evaluation, and critically analyses the effectiveness of the system design.
 The system aims to achieve responsive and deterministic behaviour using techniques such as scheduling, interrupt handling, and data synchronisation.

 # Tasks
 ## scanKeysTask()
-This task is responsible for scanning input keys and updating the state of the system according to the result.
+The 'scanKeysTask()' is a crucial component responsible for scanning input keys and updating the state of the system according to detected inputs.
+It operates as a thread within the FreeRTOS environment which allows it to run concurrently with other tasks.
+After its initiation, it iterates through each row of the key matrix and reads the state of the columns to determine which keys are pressed.
+The state of the system is then updated.
-Method- Thread
 Theoretical minimum initiation -
 Measured maximum execution time -